Hierosoft/maniforge/readme.md

 ### Optional Add-ons
 - [Simplified & Enhanced Air Scrubber for 3M Filter such as for MakerBot Replicator 2X](https://www.thingiverse.com/thing:4871456) by Poikilos

+#### Custom Z_MAX
+This part is not complete, but seems possible with Marlin bugfix-2.1.x (not bugfix-2.0.x) according to the issue page.
+A link to the closed MarlinFirmware/Marlin issue is at: <https://github.com/poikilos/marlininfo/issues/22>.
+This issue is also discussed in [documentation/manual.md](documentation/manual.md)

+If you place the screws differently, you'll have to modify the R2X_14T config's Z_MAX_POS value by the difference.
+If your endstop is higher, you will have to subtract.
+Note that the build volume will not match the manufacturer build volume either way.
+Making a mount that places the endstop all the way at the bottom may cause pulling or crushing of the wires that go to the bed (That issue may be solvable and allow increasing the build volume).

+Requires:
+- USE_ZMAX_PLUG (not USE_ZMIN_PLUG, that is BLTOUCH and may be only required for Marlin < 2 ?)
+- Z_MAX_ENDSTOP_INVERTING (possibly)
+- Move the Z endstop (the ZMIN factory one) to the bottom ("right" in these cases means your right when you are looking at the back).
+  - Remove the soft rear wall of the printer.
+  - Unplug the Z axis endstop and remove the screws and then remove it.
+  - Drill (2) holes in the z-axis mounting plate (removable back plate) spaced 3/4" (19.05mm) apart, with the hole centers being 62.5mm from the bottom of the back mounting plate; the first hole's center being about 3.75mm to the right of the right edge of the wiring harness bracket.
+  - Make (2) 3mm spacers, around 6.5-8mm longnear the bottom rear of the board.
+For better stability, make some sord of 3rd spacer or add hot glue for spacing.
+  - Unplug the other end of the endstop connector from the ZMIN port on the mainboard and plug it into the ZMAX port.
+  - Change Configuration.h to use the ZMAX port.

 ## Slicer Settings